 - 9.1 The welfare of students and staff is important to the University.
 The University will ensure that all parties involved in Fitness to Practise Procedures have access to support, information, advice, and assistance throughout the process.
 Where appropriate the University will refer to external support services to provide further specialised support.
 Support can take a range of forms, depending on what is needed and appropriate in each individual case.
-The formal process may be suspended until access to appropriate support has been arranged. - 9.2 Where Fitness to Practise processes are instigated, consultation will take place with the Student Services Department to make sure that the student's immediate support needs are adequately considered.
-In cases involving international students, International Registry will also be consulted in relation to visas and related requirements. - 9.3 In addition, the Students' Union offers students help and support in navigating University policies and procedures, and resolving issues and problems. - 9.4 Support in terms of advice and guidance for the student through the process will not be provided by the same member of staff or the Students' Union that makes a judgement in the case.

-9.5 Students in relation to whom Fitness to Practise Procedures are instigated will be treated fairly and no presumptions will be made about their Fitness to Practise until the relevant process has been concluded (see also sections 11 and 12).
+The formal process may be suspended until access to appropriate support has been arranged. - 9.2 Where Fitness to Practise processes are instigated, consultation will take place with the Student Services Department to make sure that the student's immediate support needs are adequately considered. - 9.3 Students in relation to whom Fitness to Practise Procedures are instigated will be treated fairly and no presumptions will be made about their Fitness to Practise until the relevant process has been concluded (see also sections 11 and 12).